Terrace Theatres

 Located on Huffman Mill Road at the intersection of South Church Street near the Holly Hill Mall(which is now the Colonial Mall), the Terrace Theatre became Burlington’s first-ever ‘Ultravision’ theatre when it opened on March 13, 1970.
 It began as a single screen theatre with a seating capacity of 700 under Wilby-Kincey Corporation.

 By 1974,a second auditorium was built adjacent to the original auditorium, keeping the ‘Ultravision’ brilliance.
 It became the Terrace I & II under ABC Southeastern Theatres.
 By the late-1970’s, the original auditorium was split into two sections creating shoebox auditoriums with smaller screens.
-By the 1980’s, the second auditorium was also split down the middle into two sections.
-By the mid-1980’s and early-1990’s it expanded from three screens to six when Janus Theatres bought out the Terrace Theatres from Cineplex Odeon and Plitt Southern Theatres.
+On February 14, 1986 the second auditorium was also split down the middle into two sections.
+It was sold to Janus Theatres in 1987 and in 1992 it expanded to six screens.

 It was a great place to see some of Hollywood’s best until the mid-1990’s when Janus Theatres began construction on a huge 14-plex theatre just a mile down from the Terrace Theatre and not very far from Holly Hill Mall.
 The Terrace Theatres closed in December 1996, and was demolished in 2000.
 A Lowes Home Improvement Warehouse and a Rite-Aid Pharmacy now sits along that intersection of Huffman Mill Road and South Church Street where the Terrace Theatres once stood.